-In some instances, a GS1 Member Organization assigns a "one off" GS1 key, such as a complete GTIN, GLN, or other key, to a subscribing organization.
-In such cases, the GS1 Member Organization holds the GS1 Company Prefix, and therefore is responsible for identifying the number of digits that are to occupy the GS1 Company Prefix position within the EPC.
-The organization receiving the one-off key should consult with its GS1 Member Organization to determine the appropriate number of digits to ascribe to the GS1 Company Prefix portion when constructing a corresponding EPC.
-In particular, a subscribing organization must not assume that the entire one-off key will occupy the GS1 Company Prefix digits of the EPC, unless specifically instructed by the GS1 Member Organization issuing the key.
-Moreover, a subscribing organization must not use the digits comprising a particular one-off key to construct any other kind of GS1 Key.
-For example, if a subscribing organization is issued a one-off GLN, it must not create SSCCs using the 12 digits of the one-off GLN as though it were a 12-digit GS1 Company Prefix.
+In some instances, a GS1 Member Organisation assigns an individually assigned (AKA "single issue" or "one off") GS1 key, such as a complete GTIN, GLN, or other key, to a subscribing organisation.
+In such cases, a subscribing organisation SHALL NOT use the digits comprising a particular individually assigned key to construct any other kind of GS1 key.
+For example, if a subscribing organisation is issued an individually assigned GLN, it SHALL NOT create SSCCs using the 12 digits of the individually assigned GLN as though it were a 12-digit GS1 Company Prefix.